ibm-cloud-docs/discovery-data/enrichments.md

 The Patterns enrichment uses pattern induction to help you teach {{site.data.keyword.discoveryshort}} to recognize patterns in your data.
 Pattern induction generates extraction patterns from the examples you specify.
 After you specify a small number of examples, {{site.data.keyword.discoveryshort}} will suggest additional rules that you verify to complete the pattern.

+Pattern recognition works best on text with consistent structure in casing, length, text, or numeric values.
+Examples of patterns you can teach {{site.data.keyword.discoveryshort}} to identify in your documents:
+  -  All `ISO` standard numbers, for example `ISO 45001`, `ISO 22000`
+  -  All currency amounts, for example `$50.5 million`, `$29 million`
+  -  All dates, for example `8 September 2019`, `12 June 2020`

+If you need to identify specific terms or text, for example:
+  -  All products in the same family, `Cloud Pak for Data`, `Cloud Pak for Automation`, `Cloud Pak for Security`
+  -  All terms in the same category, `carburetor`, `piston`, `valves` The [**Dictionary** enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#dictionary-enrichment) would be a better option.

 You can create a new pattern using the tooling.
 The enrichment will be applied only to the collection(s) and field(s) you specify after you create your pattern, or you can apply the pattern later.
 For more information, see [Managing enrichments](/docs/discovery-data?topic=discovery-data-configuring-fields#enrich-fields).

 Patterns cannot be used in a Content Mining application.